9to5: Feminism and Racial Barriers Within 9to5

 Feminism in the 20th Century looked a little bit different compared to feminism in the 21st Century.
 Second wave feminism started to grow in the 1970s, where socialism, gender equality, and the nuclear family importance came in play.
 Women during 1970s wanted to be a part of the women's movement while joining 9to5, but they opposed to have a label of being "a feminist."
 Some women wanted to have equal job opportunities, but they did not consider themselves as feminists since they did not agree with all the values feminism stands for (even though America was in the middle of the second-wave feminist movement).
 Some Black women also did not consider themselves as feminists; their claim is that they have been fighting for equal rights their entire life and so they did not see a reason why they should accept a new label.
 On the other hand, 9to5 organizers did consider themselves as feminists since they were fighting not only for equal jobs for white women, but for single mothers, black women, or disabled people.
 However, women were still talking loudly for their rights even without a feminist label.

-Even though 9to5 was focused on racial injustice, in the beginning 9to5 organizers were more focused on the "equal opportunities" for both genders, but were not focused as much on women of color or poor working class.
-When 9to5 movement started to be more popular around the United States, 9to5 organizations in different cities started to pair Black and white organizers together for better leadership and closer point of view.
-In 1980s, 9to5 uncovered that Black women worked in low-paid office jobs in Cleveland, Ohio.
-9to5 then helped to build racially diverse organizations, which helped Black women overcome the White despite at many organizations and 9to5 started to gain national wide attention.
+Although 9to5 addressed racial injustice and the poor working class, the organization was initially focused on gender equality.
+As the movement gained momentum around the United States, local chapters started to pair black and white organizers to strengthen leadership and perspective.
+In the 1980s, 9to5 uncovered that the majority of black women in Cleveland, Ohio were working low-paid, office jobs.
+This discovery prompted the organization to build racially diverse chapters, helping black women overcome white dominance in the workplace.
+These efforts helped 9to5 gain nationwide attention.